Inedo/inedo-docs/Content/proget/api/security/users/create.md

 ## Sample Usage Scripts

-The following scripts will import a CSV of user information and create users in the specified ProGet instance in bulk.
+The following scripts will import a CSV of user information and create Users in the specified ProGet instance in bulk.
 The CSV needs to formatted with the correct headers shown in this example:

 ```sql
 Name,DisplayName,Email,Password